MSt in Creative Writing Tutor Profiles

 Tina Pepler is a dramatist who works in radio and television.
 She has written extensively for BBC radio – original plays, dramatisations, and drama-documentaries – which have been broadcast on Radio 4, Radio 3 and the World Service.
 Her television work includes Say Hello to the Real Dr Snide, an original play for Channel 4; a two-hour historical drama-documentary, Princes in the Tower (Channel 4); and several episodes of the Victorian/Edwardian investigative drama-documentary series A Most Mysterious Murder (BBC1), which she co-wrote with Julian Fellowes.
 She also co-authored with him an episode of his television series Downton Abbey (ITV).
 Recent radio work includes the drama-documentaries Forgiving, Crisis, and Syria: Bread and Bombs (all BBC Radio 4).
 Work in development includes a TV drama series about FGM and the radicalisation of young people and a television adaptation of a novel by Joy Chambers.
 She is a Consultant Fellow of the Royal Literary Fund, and with RLF sponsorship she is currently working with refugees on a cultural capital project.

 The author of twelve plays, his work has been translated into several languages and performed all around the UK as well as in Germany, Austria, Sweden, Holland and France.
 He has toured and directed productions in many countries including India, Japan and America as well as throughout Europe.
 His work has been awarded several prizes, including two Herald Angels, an Olivier, two TMA awards and a Fringe First.
 From 1977–85 he was the founding director of the still flourishing Actors Touring Company (ATC).
-He was Artistic Director of Oxford Stage Company (at the Oxford Playhouse) from 1989–1999.
+He was Artistic Director of Oxford Stage Company (at the Oxford Playhouse) from 1989 – 1999.
 From 2001–11, he was the founding director of the London-based Company of Angels which continues to produce new and experimental work for young audiences.
 Since 2010, John has been an Associate Artist at Bristol Old Vic.
 Five of his plays for Company of Angels are published by Oberon Books and two by Methuen.
+Currently, he is directing Owen Sheers' new play Unicorns, Almost at Hay-on-Wye in May and is under commission to write a sequel to his 2001 Hannah and Hanna for production in September.

 George Szirtes, FRSL